 In other words, how your agents treat your customers and handle interactions will determine your business success.

-Customers today have high expectations of resolving their issues in the first call itself.
-While aiming for quick customer service, you also need to maintain the quality within the calls.
+While aiming for quick customer service, you also need to maintain the quality of the calls.

-QA is a process that consists of call monitoring, evaluation and agent coaching with an objective to improve the quality of customer conversations.
-Enthu.AI is a software that does all at one place.
+Call center quality assurance is a process that consists of call monitoring, evaluation, and agent coaching with an objective to improve the quality of customer conversations.

-A. Quality Control vs Quality Assurance
+B. Quality Control vs Quality Assurance

 Quality Control

-• Meaning: The process of checking and verifying that a product or service meets the required quality standards before it is released to the customer.
+- Meaning: The process of checking and verifying that a product or service meets the required quality standards before it is released to the customer.

-• Responsibilities: Inspection, testing, and corrective action.
+- Responsibilities: Inspection, testing, and corrective action.

-• Role: Operational, focused on the end product.
+- Role: Operational, focused on the end product.

 Quality Assurance

-• Definition: The process of planning, monitoring and evaluating the production processes to ensure that the final product meets the required quality standards.
+- Definition: The process of planning, monitoring, and evaluating the production processes to ensure that the final product meets the required quality standards.

-• Responsibilities: Process design, process monitoring, and process improvement.
+- Responsibilities: Process design, process monitoring, and process improvement.

-• Role: Strategic, focused on the entire production process.
+- Role: Strategic, focused on the entire production process.

-B. Top 16 call center quality assurance best practices
+C. Top 16 call center quality assurance best practices

 1. Recruitment and selection error

-At the onset, recruitment and selection of agents may not seem like the responsibility of the quality assurance team.
+At the onset, recruitment, and selection of agents may not seem like the responsibility of the quality assurance team.

 2. Provide early and regular training

-Indeed, companies are always swamped with work, facing tight deadlines.
-But putting employees into operations without even showing them around how things work will only further create more problems.
+Putting employees into operations without showing them around will create more problems.

 Only then should they be allowed to interact with customers independently.